-- Examination and confirmation of the policies for FY2022 quality control reviews, efforts for improvement, and improvements in each review operation. - Identification of significant deficiencies or extremely significant deficiencies as a result of quality control reviews of audit firms and analysis of items and contents of specific deficiencies pointed out amid quality control reviews - Analysis of specific deficiencies pointed out in quality control review reports and instruction for improvements to examine whether the JICPA has effectively prompted audit firms for fulfillment
+- Examination and confirmation of the policies for FY2023 quality control reviews, efforts for improvement, and improvements in each review operation. - Identification of significant deficiencies or extremely significant deficiencies identified as a result of quality control reviews of audit firms and analysis of items and contents of specific deficiencies identified during quality control reviews - Analysis of specific deficiencies identified in quality control review reports and instruction for improvements to examine whether the JICPA has effectively prompted audit firms for fulfillment

-As a result of the above-mentioned examinations, the following were found in quality control reviews in FY2022
+As a result of the above-mentioned examinations, the following were identified in quality control reviews in FY2023.